vleue/bevy_workshop/bevy-workshop/src/terms/ecs.md

 ## E for Entity

 An Entity is a unique identifier that represents a general-purpose object in the ECS.
-It acts as an index.
+It acts as a pointer.

 ## C for Component